JalisoCSP/jekyll-tailwind/_posts/2019-12-08-github-revision-histories.md

 backgroundurl: https://images.unsplash.com/photo-1556075798-4825dfaaf498
 time: 1 min
 lang: en
+description: Git commit histories can be revised to better organise repos and to easily find details on why choices were made.
+These simple commands can be used to edit your git history.
 ---

 Watching the youtube video *[A Branch in Time (a story about revision histories)](https://www.youtube.com/watch?v=1NoNTqank_U)* by Tekin Süleyman provided invaluable insight on how to `git better`.